A Survey of Protocol Fuzzing: Bug Collector

 \subsubsection{Incorrect Message Content \& State Transitions}

-\textit{Incorrect Message Content} checks whether the content of the responses violate some semantic constraints. \textit{Incorrect State Transitions} verifies whether the state transitions are valid or allowed.
+\textit{Incorrect Message Content} checks whether the content of the responses violates some semantic constraints. \textit{Incorrect State Transitions} verifies whether the state transitions are valid or allowed.
 In most cases, these rules are extracted from protocol specifications or designed with expert knowledge.
 These rules can be in different forms, such as canonical state machines \cite{sp15-composite,ccs16-tlsattacker}, linear-temporal properties \cite{icse22-ltlprop}, constraints of response messages \cite{atc20-sweyntooth,tdsc22-greyhound,ma2023loki}, etc. For example, Beurdouche \textit{et al.} \cite{sp15-composite} manually construct a standard state machine from the specification and then use this state machine as a ground truth to identify deviant behaviors of the PUT.
 Utilizing this method, a logical bug was identified in a TLS implementation JSSE\cite{sp15-composite}.
 This flaw permitted attackers to bypass all messages pertaining to key exchange and authentication, subsequently enabling them to initiate unencrypted communication.

-Given a linear-time temporal logic property that a protocol implementation needs to satisfy, LTL-Fuzzer \cite{icse22-ltlprop} leverages directed greybox fuzzing to direct the fuzzing towards specific location that can affect the property, and checks whether the property is held during each execution iteration.
-Besides, Sweyntooth \cite{atc20-sweyntooth} and Greyhound \cite{tdsc22-greyhound} check whether the received response packet is in the expected type set of the current protocol state.
-Any mismatched message types are labeled as anomaly.
+Given a linear-time temporal logic property that a protocol implementation needs to satisfy, LTL-Fuzzer \cite{icse22-ltlprop} leverages directed greybox fuzzing to direct the fuzzing towards specific locations that can affect the property and checks whether the property is held during each execution iteration.
+In addition, Sweyntooth \cite{atc20-sweyntooth} and Greyhound \cite{tdsc22-greyhound} check whether the received response packet is in the expected type set of the current protocol state.
+Any mismatched message types are labeled anomaly.
 Loki \cite{ma2023loki} extracts rules from the PBFT consensus protocol paper \cite{castro1999practical}, which are used as oracles to detect non-memory-safety bugs in blockchain implementations.
 For example, Loki identified a bug in Hyperledger Fabric \cite{androulaki2018hyperledger} that can be used to confirm illegal transactions.